makerdao/community/governance/polls/templates/Risk Parameters/Set $ilk Debt Ceiling Instant Access Module Parameters - $date_MONTH_DD,_YYYY.md

 ## Outcomes

 **If the votes for the 'Yes' option exceed the votes for the 'No' option then the following actions will be taken:**
-* This change will be included in the weekly Executive Vote on the Friday following the conclusion of this poll.
+* This change will be included in the weekly Executive Vote following the conclusion of this poll.
-* If the Friday executive passes, then this change will become active in the Maker Protocol after the [GSM Pause Delay](https://community-development.makerdao.com/en/learn/governance/param-gsm-pause-delay) has expired.
+* If the executive passes, then this change will become active in the Maker Protocol after the [GSM Pause Delay](https://manual.makerdao.com/parameter-index/core/param-gsm-pause-delay?q=gsm) has expired.

 **If the votes for the 'No' option equal or exceed the votes for the 'Yes' option then no further action will be taken at this time.**